 \$ Australian dollars.
 All amounts in this PDS are in Australian dollars unless otherwise stated.
 ABS Asset backed security.
 ADI Authorised deposit-taking institution.
 Additional New Units New Units applied for by an Eligible Unitholder in excess of their Entitlement under the Oversubscription Facility.
 Administrator Mainstream Fund Services Pty Limited ACN 118 902 891 AFSL 303 253.
-AEST Australian Eastern Standard Time.
+AEDT Australian Eastern Daylight Saving Time.
 AFSL Australian financial services licence.
-AML/CTF Anti-Money Laundering Act and other applicable anti-money laundering and counter terrorism laws, regulations, rules and policies which apply to the Responsible Entity.
 APP Australian Privacy Principles.
 Applicant A person who submits a valid Application Form and required Application Amount pursuant to this PDS and who has an Australian or New Zealand residential address.
 Application An application for New Units and Additional New Units under this PDS.
 Application Amount or Application Monies Money submitted by Applicants under the Offer in cleared funds.
 Application Form The Entitlement and Acceptance Form/or the Shortfall Offer Application Form attached to or accompanying or provided with this PDS for investors to apply for New Units under the Offer.
 APRA The Australian Prudential Regulation Authority.
 ASIC Australian Securities and Investments Commission.
 ASX ASX Limited ABN 98 008 624 691 or the market it operates (Australian Securities Exchange), as the context requires.
-ASX Principles The ASX Corporate Governance Principles and Recommendations 3rd Edition (2014) of the ASX Corporate Governance Council as at the date of this PDS.
+ASX Principles The ASX Corporate Governance Principles and Recommendations 4th Edition (2019) of the ASX Corporate Governance Council as at the date of this PDS.
 ATO Australian Taxation Office.
+August Offer The \$108.0m entitlement and shortfall offer completed by the Trust on 13 August 2019 and the subsequent \$14.0m private placement completed on 20 August 2019.
 AUSTRAC The Australian Transaction Reports and Analysis Centre.
 Authorised Investment An investment in which the Trust may invest as described in Section 5.6.
-Board The board of Directors of the Responsible Entity.
+Board The board of directors of the Responsible Entity.
 Broker Any ASX participating organisation selected by the Joint Arrangers in consultation with the Responsible Entity and the Manager to act as a broker to the Offer.
 Business Day A day, other than a Saturday, Sunday or public holiday on which Australian banks are open for business in Sydney, Australia.